kibexd/workers-rights-watch-website/MEETING-GUIDE.md

 [LISTEN TO HER NUMBER]

+**If it's KES 75,000-80,000:**

+*"I can meet you there!
+Let's do KES 77,000 - that's KES 8,000 off the standard rate.
+Does that work for you?"*

-**If it's close (KES 60,000+):**
+**If it's KES 70,000-75,000:**

-*"Okay, I can work with KES [her number] if we adjust the payment schedule.
-How about [her number] for development, and we can discuss maintenance later?"*
+*"Okay, I can work with KES 75,000 if we can sign today.
+That's my absolute best price for 8 months of work.
+Can we agree on that?"*

-**If it's too low (below KES 50,000):**
+**If it's too low (below KES 70,000):**

 *"I appreciate that, but I've invested 8 months into this project.
-At [her low number], I'd be working for less than KES 6,000 per month, which isn't sustainable.*
+At [her low number], I'd be working for less than KES 9,000 per month, which isn't sustainable.*

-*The absolute minimum I can accept is KES 60,000, and even that is below market rate.
+*The absolute minimum I can accept is KES 70,000, and even that is below market rate for this quality of work.
 Can the organization stretch to that?"*

 ---